tsuru/now/README.md

 # Tsuru Now

-Yet another script to install tsuru and its dependencies.
+Yet another script to install tsuru and its dependencies on Ubuntu or Debian distros.

 These are some goals for this project: